Top 7 Privy Alternatives in 2026

 Why developers choose Thirdweb

-Developers choose Thirdweb when they want a "one-stop-shop" for all their web3 needs.
+Developers choose Thirdweb when they want a "one-stop-shop" for all their requirements.

 6. Sequence